12 Super Foods That Boost Immune System and How You Can Include Them In Your Family’s Diet

 Ginger can be used fresh, dried, powdered, as an oil or juice.

 - Fresh – My favorite way is to buy fresh ginger.
 You can find it in the produce section of your local supermarket.
-Scrape off the skin and cut the ends off.
+Scrape off the skin and cut the ends off. (best way to peel the skin is using the back of a spoon).
 Cut if up and use in stir fry’s, smoothies and tea.
 I like Traditional Medicinals Organic Ginger Tea or I make my own.

 - Ground Ginger – Buy a high quality, organic ground ginger and add it to all your favorite soups and stir fry’s to add a delicious flavor to your meals as well as immunity boosting health benefits.